teemtee/fmf/docs/features.rst

 when
     An optional condition to be evaluated in order to decide if the metadata should be merged.
-Without it adjust rule is merged (as if it was true).
+If not specified the adjust rule is applied as if it was set to ``true``.

 continue
     By default, all provided rules are evaluated.
 When set to